Create a

 How common is the toxic workplace?

-Unfortunately, the experience of toxicity and abusive experiences are relatively common.
+Unfortunately, the experience of toxicity and abusive experiences is relatively common.
 The WBI reports that 30% of adult Americans are bullied at work, and 43% of remote workers experience the same.
 The APA found that 18% of employees described their workplace as either somewhat or very toxic (up to 19% in 2023), although it was somewhat more common in lower-skilled jobs (22%) than in office jobs (15%).
 The research further reported that harassment, verbal abuse, or physical violence was experienced by 30% of workers in the past year alone.

 The Society for HR Management (SHRM) investigated the toxic workplace phenomenon and found that nearly 20% of employees quit due to a problematic culture, and 60% resigned due to their managers.
 Perhaps more troubling are the findings that nearly 25% of all surveyed employees “dreaded going into work,” didn’t feel safe voicing their opinions, and felt they were not valued and respected in their workplaces.
 The issue, of course, is that these toxic workplace experiences and perceptions are well-established as major drivers of turnover.